andyneeb/eap-clustering/README.md

-Create a clustered JBoss EAP application with session replication
+Create a clustered JBoss EAP application with session replication on OpenShift
 ===================

 Session Replication